 - a.
-At the request of ASO, CONTRACTOR shall participate in the External Quality Review (EQR) annually.
-In preparation for the review, CONTRACTOR shall provide ASO all requested information and data to complete the EQR requirements.
-EQR focus areas are categorized as follows: - 1.
-Service delivery capacity; - Service delivery system and meaningful clinical issues; - Service accessibility; - 4.
-Continuity of care and coordination of care; and - Beneficiary satisfaction. - b.
-CONTRACTOR shall use ASO approved clinical documentation and forms.
-CONTRACTOR shall obtain approval from ASO before using a new clinical documentation or form that would be subject to review or audit by the State of California or Federal Government.
-Failure by CONTRACTOR to obtain ASO approval may result in the inability of CONTRACTOR to bill for services. - c.
-ASO shall conduct regular clinical chart and treatment authorization reviews.
+At the request of COUNTY, CONTRACTOR shall participate in the EQR annually.
+In preparation for the review, CONTRACTOR shall provide COUNTY all requested information and data to complete the EQR requirements.
+EQR focus areas are categorized as follows: - Service delivery capacity. - II.
+Service delivery system and meaningful clinical issues. - III.
+Service accessibility. - IV.
+Continuity of care and coordination of care. - V. Beneficiary satisfaction.

+- b.
+CONTRACTOR shall use COUNTY approved clinical documentation and forms.
+CONTRACTOR shall obtain approval from COUNTY before using a new clinical documentation or form that would be subject to review or audit by the State of California or Federal Government.
+Failure by CONTRACTOR to obtain COUNTY approval may result in the inability of CONTRACTOR to bill for services. - c.
+COUNTY shall conduct regular clinical chart and treatment authorization reviews.
 COUNTY shall conduct regular chart reviews and site reviews as necessary.
-CONTRACTOR will make available, for purposes of a review, evaluation or inspection, its premises, physical facilities, equipment, books, records, contracts, computer or other electronic systems relating to Medi-Cal beneficiaries.
-ASO shall notify CONTRACTOR in writing the results of the review.
+CONTRACTOR shall make available, for purposes of a review, evaluation or inspection, its premises, physical facilities, equipment, books, records, contracts, computer or other electronic systems relating to Medi-Cal beneficiaries.
+COUNTY shall notify CONTRACTOR in writing the results of the review.
 A CAP shall be issued for any items found out of compliance during chart reviews.
 CONTRACTOR shall cooperate to implement all corrections required by the CAP within thirty (30) days or as agreed in writing between the parties.
-Failure by CONTRACTOR to comply with the CAP shall be grounds for termination of this Agreement.
+Failure by CONTRACTOR to comply with the CAP shall be grounds for termination of this Agreement. - d.

-- d.
 CONTRACTOR shall participate in COUNTY identified continuous performance improvement projects that ensure the appropriateness and effectiveness of SMHS and meet the needs of the client.
-CONTRACTOR shall work with ASO and COUNTY to design and implement interventions for improving performance, and measure the effectiveness of interventions. - e.
-CONTRACTOR shall work with COUNTY to complete a minimum of two Performance Improvement Projects (PIP) each fiscal year, one (1) clinical and one (1) non-clinical.
+CONTRACTOR shall work with COUNTY to design and implement interventions for improving performance, and measure the effectiveness of interventions. - e.
+CONTRACTOR shall work with COUNTY to complete a minimum of two (2) PIPs each fiscal year, one (1) clinical and one (1) non-clinical.
 CONTRACTOR shall provide COUNTY with all required information and data to be in compliance with the PIP requirements.
-These PIPs will measure performance using objective quality indicators and demonstrate planning for increasing or sustaining improvement. - CONTRACTOR shall ensure that all identified issues are tracked over time and reported to the ASO. - g.
-CONTRACTOR shall provide reports and performance data to ASO for meetings, such as Quality Improvement/Quality Management, Behavioral Health Advisory Board (BHAB), Utilization Management, Mental Health Services Act, and Quality Improvement Committee meetings. - h.
-CONTRACTOR shall attend meeting such as, Quality Improvement Committee and Mental Health Services Act to present information and date regarding their programs. - i.
-CONTRACTOR shall work with ASO to ensure that CONTRACTOR participates in COUNTY and State required beneficiary/family satisfaction surveys.
-CONTRACTOR shall submit to ASO all surveys by the due date.
-CONTRACTOR shall work with ASO and COUNTY to use the data to identify trends and opportunities for improvement.
+These PIPs shall measure performance using objective quality indicators and demonstrate planning for increasing or sustaining improvement. - CONTRACTOR shall ensure that all identified issues are tracked over time and reported to COUNTY. - g.
+CONTRACTOR shall provide reports and performance data to COUNTY for meetings, such as QA/QI, Behavioral Health Advisory Board (BHAB), Utilization Management, Mental Health Services Act (MHSA), and QIC meetings. - CONTRACTOR shall attend meeting such as, QIC and MHSA to present information and date regarding their programs.

+i.
+CONTRACTOR shall work with COUNTY to ensure that CONTRACTOR participates in COUNTY and State required beneficiary/family satisfaction surveys.
+CONTRACTOR shall submit to COUNTY all surveys by the due date.
+CONTRACTOR shall work with COUNTY to use the data to identify trends and opportunities for improvement.